Brian Cookson: Personal life

-Graduating in 1973, Cookson retired in March 2013 from his mainstream career, where he was employed by Pendle Borough Council as Executive Director (Regeneration) having gained wide experience in strategic management of multi-facetted organisations, and of managing teams of staff engaged in major programmes of urban regeneration and renewal.
+Graduating in 1973, Cookson retired in March 2013 from his mainstream career, where he was employed by Pendle Borough Council as executive director (Regeneration) having gained wide experience in strategic management of multi-facetted organisations, and of managing teams of staff engaged in major programmes of urban regeneration and renewal.

 Cookson is married to Sian, has three children and lives in the Ribble Valley, Lancashire.

 Administration career

 Administratively, Cookson has held the following offices; Division Road Race Secretary, 1981–5; Division Vice Chairman 1984–7; Division Chairman 1993–7; BCF Racing and Executive Committees 1984–93; BCF Executive Committee/Board 1996–present.
 He has represented cycling at the British Olympic Association since 1996.

 Cookson qualified as a UCI International Commissaire (i.e. judge/referee) in 1986, working on events such as the Tour of Britain, the Milk Race, the Warsaw-Berlin-Prague Peace Race and stage races in Australia, South Africa, Germany, Spain, France.
 Brian has also been involved in World Championships in France, Great Britain, Switzerland, and the Barcelona Olympic Games.

 Internationally, he was elected to the UCI Management Committee in 2009, and was appointed as President of the UCI Cyclo-Cross Commission from 2009 to 2011, then President of the UCI Road Commission from 2011 to present.

 Cookson made a statement following the doping scandals of the 2007 Tour de France, urging the organisers not to give up the fight for a clean sport.

 Cookson announced on 4 June 2013 that he would be running for election as President of the Union Cycliste Internationale (UCI) – the international federation for the sport of cycling.
 Cookson was elected at the annual Congress in Florence, Italy, on 27 September 2013.

+In 2017, Cookson ran for reelection as UCI president, however he was beaten by president of the European Cycling Union David Lappartient 45 votes to 8.